holoviz/holoviz/doc/index.rst

 .. raw:: html

     <img src="assets/PyViz_logo_wm.png" height="150px" align="right">
-    <h1>How to visualize data in Python</h1>
+    <h1>High-level tools to simplify visualization in Python.</h1>

-    <p>Welcome to PyViz!
-PyViz is a coordinated effort to make data visualization in Python easier to use, easier to learn, and more powerful.
+    <p>Welcome to HoloViz!
+HoloViz is a coordinated effort to make data visualization in Python easier to use, easier to learn, and more powerful.

-    <p>Focusing on interactive plotting in web browsers, PyViz provides:
+    <p>Focusing on interactive plotting in web browsers, HoloViz provides:

     <ul>
     <li>High-level tools that make it easier to apply Python plotting libraries to your data.
     <li>A comprehensive <a href="tutorial/index">tutorial</a> showing how to use the available tools together to do a wide range of different tasks.
-    <li>A <a href="https://conda.io">Conda</a> metapackage "pyviz" that makes it simple to install matching versions of libraries that work well together.
+    <li>A <a href="https://conda.io">Conda</a> metapackage "holoviz" that makes it simple to install matching versions of libraries that work well together.
     <li>Sample datasets to work with.
     </ul>